mirix/approaches-to-diarisation/README.md

 5. Computes all-versus-all cosine distance matrices from the TitaNet embeddings with scipy (this code chunk in particular is so ugly and inefficient that would make van Rossum cry).

 6. Dimensionality reduction of the distance matrices with [UMAP](https://github.com/lmcinnes/umap).
-Even in cases where dimensionality reduction is not strictly required, I have observed that HDBSCAN works better with UMAP embeddings than it does on raw data.
+Even in cases where dimensionality reduction is not strictly required, I have observed that HDBSCAN seems to work better with UMAP embeddings than it does on raw data.

 7. Clustering of the UMAP embeddings with [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan).